Infill Fast Track Program 2.0 FAQs and resources

 What missing middle typologies will be included in the Catalogue?

-• two (2)-unit semi-detached (with two (2) secondary suites) and two (2) backyard suites,
+• Two (2)-unit semi-detached homes (each with two (2) secondary suites) and two (2) backyard suites

 Does the Infill Fast Track mean the designs are automatically approved at application stage?

-What if our designs are not chosen?
+What if our designs are not selected?

 Why is this program important?

-Infill Fast Track Program 1.0 allows us to provide:
+Infill Fast Track Program 2.0 allows us to provide:

 • Clear submission requirements